stleerh/documents/blogs/whats_new_1.6/index.md

 ```

 ### Filter at eBPF level

 Network Observability always had great filtering capability in the **Network Traffic** panel.
 However, that is done at the UI level, meaning the flows are still generated and stored, and hence resources are being used.
-If resources are a major concern, consider this feature *if* the filtering suits your requirements.
+If resources are a major concern, consider this feature ***if*** the filtering fits your requirements.

 If you want to generate flows (or not generate flows) for very specific data, you can specify a single filter to do this.
 Here's an example to only generate flows for network traffic on TCP port 6443.